MithishR/Communicado/README.md

-Surrey Surfers
+**Communicado**

-Welcome to the Surrey Surfers repository!
-This project is a discord bot which offers a fun way to share and communicate with your buddies in Surrey!!
+Welcome to the Communicado repository!
+This project is a discord bot which offers a fun way to share and communicate with your buddies!!

 Team Agreements